WebSpellChecker/wproofreader-plugin-wordpress/README.md

 > *	Usage limitations: Up to 10 million of words processed per year.
 No daily limits apply
 > *	Allowed number of websites: Up to 5 websites
-> *	Languages available  for spell checking (16 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, English, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish, Swedish.
+> *	Languages available  for spell checking (16 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish, Swedish.
-> *	Languages available for grammar checking (14 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, English, French, German, Greek, Italian, Portuguese, Spanish, Swedish.
+> *	Languages available for grammar checking (14 languages): American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, French, German, Greek, Italian, Portuguese, Spanish, Swedish.
 > *	Personal user dictionaries:  Stored in the cloud, available from any browser or device.
 The user can freely access, review and modify the list of words in the dictionary.
 > *	Global custom dictionaries: The subscription admin can create global dictionaries that will be available across all the connected websites